 1. Ovarian Stimulation and Egg Development

 During the first half of a normal cycle, follicles (the fluid-filled sacs that contain the eggs) develop, and a single egg is released.
-There is no question that the chances of success with IVF increase if there is more than one oocyte (immature egg) available for use in the laboratory.
-A combination of medications and hormones is routinely utilized during the early part of an IVF cycle.
-The goal is the synchronous development of multiple follicles and eggs.
-The most commonly used combinations are Lupron and FSH or Ganirelix and FSH.
+The chances of success with IVF increase if there is more than one oocyte (immature egg) available for use in the laboratory.

 The response to the medications is monitored through a combination of blood tests and pelvic ultrasounds.
-Once this monitoring suggests that the eggs have reached maturity, a trigger shot is administered (human chorionic gonadotropin (hCG) is administered.
-The egg retrieval is scheduled 36 hours after hCG administration.
+Once this monitoring suggests that the eggs have reached maturity, a trigger shot is administered (human chorionic gonadotropin [hCG] or Lupron).
+The egg retrieval is scheduled 35-36 hours after hCG administration.

 5. After the Transfer

-Progesterone, the hormone responsible for preparing the lining of the uterus to accept a pregnancy, is administered for several weeks following the transfer and continued for the first part of pregnancy.
+Progesterone, the hormone responsible for preparing the lining of the uterus to accept a pregnancy, is administered for 10 to 14 days following the transfer and continued for the first part of pregnancy.

-The first pregnancy test can be done as soon as 15 days after the retrieval.
+The first pregnancy test can be done as early as 10 days after the transfer.
 If the results are positive, a pregnancy test is repeated two days later.
-If the tests are positive, we will continue to provide your care, including ultrasounds for the next several months and then refer you back to your obstetrician.
+If these tests are positive, we will continue to provide your care, including ultrasounds, for the next several weeks and then refer you back to your obstetrician.

 If the tests are negative, we will arrange a post-cycle consultation, at which time the events of the cycle will be analyzed and plans made for the future.
 If unsuccessful, an attempt may be repeated in two to three months.

-Midwest Fertility’s pregnancy and delivery rates are among the best in the country.
+At Midwest Fertility, our pregnancy and delivery rates are among the best in the country.
 Unfortunately, there are many reasons IVF procedures may be unsuccessful.
 Reasons may include:

-The attempt may be cancelled prior to egg retrieval if an adequate ovarian response is not achieved.
+The attempt may be cancelled prior to egg retrieval if an adequate ovarian response is not achieved, including:

 We try very hard to minimize a couple’s risk of higher-order multiple pregnancies while maximizing their chances of achieving a pregnancy.
 For most couples under age 38, we will transfer one to two embryos, depending on their stage of development.